adgdt/git-novice-gitlab/_episodes/07-github.md

 > {: .solution}
 {: .challenge}

-> ## GitLab License and README files
+> ## GitLab README files
 >
-> In this section we learned about creating a remote repository on GitLab, but when you initialized your
-> GitLab repo, you didn't add a README.md or a license file.
-If you had, what do you think would have happened when
-> you tried to link your local and remote repositories?
+> In this section we learned about creating a remote repository on GitLab.
+Sometimes it is useful to let others know what is your repo about by means of a introduction or brief description of the projec.
+This is done by making a special i`Markdown` file named `README.md`.
+Create this file in your local repo writing a brief description of your project in it.
+Push it to GitLab afterwards.
+What do you see when browsing your GitLab repo?
 >
 > > ## Solution
-> > In this case, since we already had a README file in our own (local) repository, we'd see a merge conflict (when git realises that there are two versions of the file and asks us to reconcile the differences).
+> > You see a nice preview of the file at the frontpage of your GitLab repository.
+Try to enhance the look by using [Markdown](https://docs.gitlab.com/ee/user/markdown.html) :star
 > {: .solution}
 {: .challenge}